-Nations, the Dehcho Government and Dehcho Citizens have the exclusive right to use Water and deposit Waste in waters on or that flow through Dehcho Ndehe when such waters are on or flowing through Dehcho Nd 33.1.2 Subject to any use of Water, deposit of Waste or activity authorized by Federal Law or Territorial Law, including by an authorization issued by the MVLWB or by another compentent authority, the Dehcho First Nations, Dehcho Government and Dehcho Citizens have the right to waters that substantially unaltered in quality, quantity and rate of flow when such water on, adjacent to, or flow through Dehcho Ndehe.
-Subject to any negotiated overlap agreements, the Dehcho First Nations Federal Law or Territorial Law, including by an authorization issued by the MVLWB or by another compentent authority, the Dehcho First Nations, Dehcho Government and Dehcho Citizens have the right to waters that substantially unaltered in quality, quantity and rate of flow when such ware on, adjacent to, or flow through Dehcho Ndehe.
-Subject to any negotiated overlap agreements, the Dehcho First Nations the are • The use of Water and the deposit of Waste in the Dehcho Settlement Ar including the rights set out in 33.1 are subject to Legislation 147 . ea Dehcho Water rights set out in 33.1 will not interfere with: a) rights of navigation and passage on Water; b) the use of Water by an individual for Domestic Uses or emergen purposes; c) community use of Water for community purposes; or d) any right of access set out in the Dehcho Agreement, су nor will the consent of the Dehcho Government be required with respect to these activities.
+- 33.1 GENERAL - 33.2 EXISTING INTERESTS - 33.3 GOVERNMENT AND OTHER USERS - 33.4 LICENSING - 33.5 LEGAL ACTION AND STANDING - 33.6 INTERJURISDICTIONAL AGREEMENTS - 33.7 CONFLICTING REGULATORY CONDITIONS - 33.1 GENERAL - 33.1.1 Subject to other provisions in the Dehcho Agreement, the Dehcho First Nations, the Dehcho Government and Dehcho Citizens have the exclusive right to use Water and deposit Waste in waters on or that flow through Dehcho Ndehe when such waters are on or flowing through Dehcho Ndehe. - 33.1.2 Subject to any use of Water, deposit of Waste or activity authorized by Federal Law or Territorial Law, including by an authorization issued by the MVLWB or by another compentent authority, the Dehcho First Nations, the Dehcho Government and Dehcho Citizens have the right to waters that are substantially unaltered in quality, quantity and rate of flow when such waters are on, adjacent to, or flow through Dehcho Ndehe. - 33.1.3 Subject to any negotiated overlap agreements, the Dehcho First Nations, the Dehcho Government and Dehcho Citizens will have the right to use Water within the Dehcho Settlement Area on lands owned by other Aboriginal people for Harvesting for Domestic Purposes, and heritage or cultural purposes, without licence, permit or other authorization. - The use of Water and the deposit of Waste in the Dehcho Settlement Area including the rights set out in 33.1 are subject to Legislation147. - 33.1.5 Dehcho Water rights set out in 33.1 will not interfere with: - a) rights of navigation and passage on Water; - b) the use of Water by an individual for Domestic Uses or emergency purposes; - c) community use of Water for community purposes; or - d) any right of access set out in the Dehcho Agreement, nor will the consent of the Dehcho Government be required with respect to these activities.